We check what matters. You fix what's broken and improve your practice.

 What happened: Claude update changed output style.
 Spent 48 hours reworking prompt.
 Early versions gave generic AI feedback.
 "Your design looks good!
 Consider improving spacing."
 Useless.

 Solution: Built prompt drift detection into workflow.
-Now: 847 words of carefully crafted context that maintains consistent voice even when AI models update.
+Now: 847 words of carefully crafted context that maintains consistent designer-to-designer voice even when AI models update.
+The prompt IS the product.

 The Crit is live.
 Submit your portfolio or design work and see what honest, actionable feedback actually looks like.
 Or browse the 50+ resource pages I built to help designers improve.